-There were nearly 34 million temporary admissions to the United States in 2006, twice the number in 1990.
-MPI's Jeanne Batalova outlines the definition of nonimmigrants and takes a detailed look at admissions data and data limitations.
+There were more than 46 million nonimmigrant (temporary) admissions to the United States in 2010, the highest number in nearly three decades.
+MPI's Alicia Lee and Jeanne Batalova outline the definition of nonimmigrants and take a detailed look at admissions data and data limitations.

-In 2006, the U.S. admitted more than 41,000 refugees for resettlement and granted asylum to more than 26,000 people.
-MPI's Kelly O'Donnell and Jeanne Batalova take a detailed look at refugee and asylum statistics in the United States.
+In 2010, the United States granted humanitarian protection to nearly 95,000 immigrants, including some 73,000 refugees and 21,000 asylum seekers.
+MPI's Monica Li and Jeanne Batalova take a detailed look at the most recent refugee and asylum data in the United States.